At first glance, creative project managers in project management might seem like an oxymoron.

 - Planning and organizing: leading clients and creatives through project planning, planning budgets, and managing the scope of work.

-- Communicating: acting as the primary liaison between the creative team and the client to share information around updates, handoffs, and feedback.
+- Communicating: serving as the primary liaison between the creative team and the client to share information around updates, handoffs, and feedback.

-- Monitoring progress: Managing project timelines, workloads, and teams to ensure things are staying on track.
+- Monitoring progress: Managing project timelines, workloads, and teams to keep things on track.

 Creative project managers, and project managers in general, are in high demand.
 Over the next ten years, creative project managers anticipate job growth of 6% — faster than average- and project manager jobs are expected to increase by 33%.